Advanced mirror shapes for mode enhancement in plano-concave cavities: Introduction

 In contrast, plano-concave cavities, which have one planar and one curved mirror, do not introduce these disadvantages.
 They also boast zero sensitivity to the transverse misalignment of the mirrors and require the manufacture of only one curved surface.
 Plano-concave geometries are therefore often used~\cite{Wang:17, Malmir:22}, particularly for cavities with short lengths, or when the emitter can be placed close to the planar mirror~\cite{Farrow:23}.
 However, they have limited ability to focus light in the centre of the cavity, which reduces the possible cooperativity in cavities with longer lengths.

 Here we show how to overcome this focussing limit with order of magnitude-level improvements.
 Our approach uses the ability of modern micromirror manufacture techniques, such as focussed ion beam milling~\cite{Dolan:10} or laser ablation~\cite{Hunger:10}, to control the mirror profile shape~\cite{Trichet:15, Walker:21, Ott:16} while achieving low loss~\cite{Maier:25, Gao:25}.
 While earlier work has considered the benefits of mirror shape control in concave-concave geometries~\cite{Ferdous:14, Podoliak:17, Karpov:22_1, Karpov:22_2, Karpov:23}, we instead investigate plano-concave cavities and show how they can provide optical performance competitive with spherical concave-concave cavities while maintaining their advantages of mode stability and alignment insensitivity.

-In Sec.~\ref{Sec: metric} we define our metric for evaluating cavity performance, before finding the limits to this metric in concave-concave and plano-concave cavities with spherical mirrors (Sec.~\ref{Sec: cc and pc cavities}).
-In Sec.~\ref{sec: surface designs}, we discuss possible profiles for shaped mirrors, which we evaluate in Sec.~\ref{sec: performance of shaped mirrors}.
-We discuss the sensitivity of shaped designs to manufacturing error in Sec.~\ref{sec: parameter sensitivity}, before summarising the conditions under which plano-concave cavities with shaped mirrors could offer a practical advantage in Sec.~\ref{sec: recommendations}.
+To do this, we first define our metric for evaluating cavity performance, before finding the limits to this metric in concave-concave and plano-concave cavities with spherical mirrors.
+We then discuss possible profiles for shaped mirrors, determine the resultant performance in plano-concave designs, and discuss the sensitivity of shaped designs to manufacturing error.
+We finally summarise the conditions under which plano-concave cavities with shaped mirrors can offer substantial advantages in experimental design.